voronaam/jenv-fork/README.md

 #### 1.1 Installing `jenv`

-On OSX, the simpler way to install jEnv is using [Homebrew](https://brew.sh)
+On OSX, the simpler way to install jEnv is using [Homebrew](https://brew.sh) (This will install the vanilla upstream)

 ```bash
 brew install jenv